 China's appropriations of Tibet and Szechuan (or however they want us to spell it this week), its subjugation and progressive re-assimilation of Hong Kong, and its ambitions for Taiwan and South Korea, all tell a similar story.

-Such predatory nations protest their innocence, aware that free trade is greatly to their benefit. but they are unable to shuck off their medieval attitude to international relations, with its greed for the spoils of Dark Forest victory.
+Such predatory nations protest their innocence, aware that free trade is greatly to their benefit.
+But they are unable to shuck off their medieval attitude to international relations, with its greed for the spoils of Dark Forest victory.
 Neither Eastern power can resist forcing their international IT service suppliers to spy on the West.
 Russia cannot resist playing its oil and gas supplies as a political tool.
 As the West is burned by these tricks, it pulls back from free trade and the Dark Forest economies suffer.

-The great gamble of the Western clearing is that the economic impact of technology has changed the rules of the game.
+The great gamble of the Western Clearing is that the economic impact of technology has changed the rules of the game.
 Any economy of any size and power must be technology based.
-But as the Dark Forest economies struggle in isolation, the Western Clearing economies cooperate and mingle to form one global super-economy which cannot be beaten.
+As the Dark Forest economies struggle in isolation, the Western Clearing economies seek to cooperate and mingle to form one global super-economy which cannot be beaten.
 If you want to win the might-is-right gambit, the only way is to joint it and surpass it from within.
 But that demands you leave the Dark Forest, and this by definition a Dark Forest economy does not do.
-Today, the Internet is the darkest forest of all.
-But it is also the largest trading bazaar ever conceived.
 History will show us whose gamble pays off in the end.